Centre for Fire, Explosive and Environment Safety: Projects and Products

 Many of the technologies and processes developed by CFEES have more extensive uses in civilian sector.
 As a result, many of these products have been licensed to Private companies for manufacture, with export potential being considered.

 Fire Protection

 Fire Detection and Suppression Systems for AFVs

 CFEES has successfully designed and operationalized Integrated Fire Detection and Suppression Systems for Armoured vehicles like the Arjun MBT, Ajeya and Abhay IFV projects of the Ordnance Factory Board.
-The system is based on infra-red detectors for the detection of fire/explosion in the crew compartment, and is capable of suppressing fuel-fire explosions resulting from an enemy hit or due to any malfunction of the engine, transmission or electrical short circuit.
+The system is based on infrared detectors for the detection of fire/explosion in the crew compartment, and is capable of suppressing fuel-fire explosions resulting from an enemy hit or due to any malfunction of the engine, transmission or electrical short circuit.
 The system is capable of detection and suppression of fires in the crew compartment within 200 milliseconds and in the engine compartment within 15s.

 Water Mist based Fire Protection

 Water Mist based Fire Protection Systems have been developed.
 This includes new nozzles for the generation of water mist, working at low pressure of 12 bars and above to facilitate the proper atomisation of water droplets under high pressure.
 This systems is used for the following applications: